 I suppose that I should begin with what I think is the coolest aspect of this bar; the stainless steel shaft.

-Seriously, this shaft is really cool.
-I like it because stainless steel is the only material available that offers that superior, raw steel feeling, but without all the maintenance that comes along with owning an actual bare steel barbell.
-You don’t have to worry about constantly brushing and oiling to prevent and remove rust because stainless is corrosion resistant, and since it’s not a finish, it can’t be chipped and nicked away like any of the applied finishes can (zinc, manganese, and even chrome.)
-Plus, it’s just a beautiful material.
+The feel of a stainless steel barbell shaft is just incredible.
+Stainless is the only bar material or finish available that offers that superior, raw steel feeling, but without all the maintenance that comes along with owning a bare, unfinished alloy steel shaft.
+You do not have to worry about constantly brushing out and oiling to prevent or remove rust because stainless steel is corrosion resistant.
+And since it’s not a finish, it can’t be chipped or nicked away like any of the applied finishes like as oxide, chrome, and zinc.
+Plus it’s just a beautiful material.

 So you might be wondering, if stainless steel is so amazing, why are there so few stainless steel barbells?

 Well, price!
-To give you an idea, the American Barbell SS Bar is about $200 more than its chrome-only counterpart.
-It sounds like a lot of money, but that’s actually fairly reasonable by comparison… Ivanko Barbell offers a couple stainless steel bars; their professional Olympic bar (OB-20KG), and their IPF Power Bar (OBX-20KG).
-You can get either of these Ivanko bars in black oxide for about $600, or you can get them in stainless steel for about $1100 (not a very subtle price difference.)
+To give you an idea, the American Barbell SS Bar is about $125 more than its chrome-only counterpart.
+It sounds like a lot of money, but that’s actually fairly reasonable by comparison… Ivanko Barbell offers a couple stainless steel bars; their professional Oly Bar (OB-20KG), and their IPF Power Bar (OBX-20KG).
+You can get either of these Ivanko bars in black oxide for about $600, or you can get them in stainless steel for about $1100.
+Not a very subtle price difference, right?

 So the question becomes, is stainless steel worth the extra cost?
-If you can afford it, I think it is.
+If you can afford it, I think it most definitely is.

 Bearings / Sleeve Assembly

-The American Barbell SS Olympic Bar has a slightly different bearing system than other Olympic bars.
-Rather than having high-speed bearings that spin erratically for many minutes at a time with little or no weight on the bar (as most bar reviewers; myself included; are usually quick to demonstrate), this bar has proprietary bearings that American Barbell claims are the largest, high-load, precision bearings in the industry (42k PSI per sleeve vs. the industry standard of 25k PSI.)
-These bearings are designed to allow the sleeves to spin smoothly, quietly, and reliably under any amount of weight.
+The American Barbell SS Olympic Bar has a slightly different bearing system than all other Olympic bars.
+Rather than having high-speed bearings that spin erratically for days with little or no weight on the bar (as most bar reviewers are usually quick to demonstrate; myself included), this bar has proprietary bearings that AB claims are the largest high-load, precision bearings in the industry (42k PSI vs the industry standard of 25k PSI.)
+These bearings are designed to spin smoothly, quietly, & reliably under any load.

 This bar should never lose spin.
-No amount of weight that you can physically put on the sleeves should ever be enough to compress the bearing cartridges and create drag.
-Of course I tested this (below), and found that I was indeed unable to slow or prevent sleeve rotation.
+No amount of weight that you can physically put on the bar should ever be enough to compress the bearing cartridges and create drag.
+Of course I did test this (video below) and found that I was indeed unable to slow or prevent rotation.

-Since any decent bushing bar can be used for Olympic lifts (up to a point), the reasoning for dropping extra cash for an Olympic bearing bar is get access to sleeves that still rotate smoothly as you get under progressively heavier weights.
-When you’re still learning and you’re cleaning 40 kilos, go ahead and use your bushing bar.
-When you’re cleaning 100 kilos or more, you want reliable sleeves that can rotate that 180 degrees without transferring any inertia to the plates, and this bar does that.
+Since any decent bushing bar can be used for Olympic lifts (up to a point), the reasoning for dropping extra cash for an Olympic bearing bar is get access to sleeves that spin smoothly as you get under progressively heavier weights.
+When you’re still learning and you’re only cleaning 40 kilos, go ahead and use your bushing bar.
+When you’re cleaning 100+ kilos you want reliable sleeves that can rotate that 180 degrees without transferring any inertia to the plates, and this bar does that.